 - Please take any and all “only xx ever made” claims with a grain of salt – even the ones on this page.
 Guild serial number charts are notorious for containing errors and those errors are often stated as fact.
 That’s while you’ll see me say being a big vague when stating how many of each model were made.

 - Every Nightbird I’ve handled has had a 1 11/16″ or slightly wider neck.
-Some are thicker than others, but none of them ore overly thin.
+Some are thicker than others, but none of them ore overly thin except for the Nightbird I that I had which was shredder thin.

 - From what I understand, Guild HB1 pickups were always an option even on guitars listed as having EMGs, but I don’t have that in writing anywhere